Course Duration: Two days

 Who is the Course for?

-The course is open to Trust employees with a direct role in clinical workforce development and who will be supported to deliver simulation-based education as part of their role.
+The course is open to those with a direct role in clinical workforce development and who will be supported to deliver simulation-based education as part of their role.
 Teams of 2-4 staff from a dept/ ward are encouraged to attend as a group where possible.
 Students starting the SaIL faculty development programme are able to attend as individuals.

 Please note: To independently debrief complex, high-fidelity simulation-based scenarios, participants should plan to continue their development with the Essential Debriefing course.